Belac/books-managing-api/README.md

 # books-managing-api
-API for managing books of a library, created with Flask
+API for managing books of a library, created with Flask, and could be tested from [here](https://books-managing-api.herokuapp.com/)

 ## Getting started